 Then there are your online accounts.
 I’ll walk you through how to check for any devices and people using them that shouldn’t be there.

 Think about all that your Google account can open the door to: Your emails, your contacts, your location history, your searches, and your photos … That’s just scratching the surface.

 Be proactive and check Google’s devices page before you notice warning signs.

 - Go to google.com/devices.
 You’ll need to sign in if you aren’t already.

-- You’ll see a list of devices you’re currently signed in or have been in the last 28 days.
+- You’ll see a list of devices you’re currently signed in to or have been in the last 28 days.